raphaelgyory/django-rest-messaging/docs/django-rest-messaging-centrifugo.md

 There are other command line options (address, engine etc.).
 See [here](https://fzambia.gitbooks.io/centrifugal/content/server/configuration.html).

-For information, you can see an additionnal example of how we launched centrifugo for the tests in django-rest-messaging-centrifugo/tests/test_integration.py (in setUpClass).
+For information, you can see an additionnal example of how we launched centrifugo for the tests [here](https://github.com/raphaelgyory/django-rest-messaging-centrifugo/blob/master/tests/test_integration.py) (in setUpClass).

 ### Install django-rest-messaging-centrifugo